MiguelMadero/geddy-typescript-templates/README.md

 Scaffold your app using the new templates

-`$ npm scaffold todo title:default status --template typescript`
+`$ npm scaffold todo title:default status --templates typescript`

 Voila.
 Scaffold will use the files from this module instead of the default templates.